 For completeness, on power up, each CTI module has a solid RED led lighted.

-Naming of CTI Acela inputs and outputs are described on a separate page.
+Naming of CTI Acela inputs and outputs is described on a separate

 Third Party info

 More information on the Acela hardware can be found on the CTI website.